LibraryCarpentry/lc-shell/episodes/01-intro-shell.md

 {: .output}

 The file we are interested in is `829-0.txt`, which corresponds to eBook #829 on Project Gutenberg and is the book *Gulliver's Travels*.
-You can read the text on the command line by using the `cat` command.
+We can read the text on the command line by using the `cat` command.

 ~~~
 $ cat 829-0.txt